How to See the Art of Pompeii at the National Archaeological Museum in Naples

 And they are BIG!
 If you can, visit very early in the morning or late in the evening to avoid the heat.
 Alternatively, visit at a time of year when temperatures are less ferocious.
 There is virtually no shade anywhere.

 Have you visited the National Archaeological Museum in Naples?
-What were some of your favorites?
+What were some of your favorite objects?
 Share in the comments below.

 Here are some most posts about travels in Italy: